 Ready to invest in Amazon shares?
 Great!
-If you don’t know the ins and outs of investing, we’ll take you through all the basics and help you make an Amazon investment that adds up.
+If you don’t know the ins and outs of investing, we’ll take you through all the basics and help you buy Amazon shares.
 It’s easy to see why you might be drawn to the possibility of buying shares in a company like Amazon.
 But knowing how to execute a trade and making a profit are two very different things.
-If you’re already well versed in online investing we can help you to identify the best brokers and make smart, switched on decisions with your money.
+If you’re already well versed in online investing we can help you to identify the best stockbrokers online and make smart, switched on decisions with your money.

 Buy Amazon stock, right now

-Ready to buy Amazon stock?
+Ready to buy Amazon shares?
 Click below to choose the online stockbroker that works best for you.

 Trade Amazon shares, right now

 Looking for an option other than long-term investing?
-You can also trade shares of Amazon.
+You can also trade Amazon shares.
 We’ve reviewed the best low-fee online brokers for higher-volume trading, allowing you to make an educated assessment and pick the best broker for you.

-How to buy Amazon stock in 7 simple steps
+How to buy Amazon shares in 7 simple steps

 Investors sometimes start buying shares online with a relatively small amount of money.
 As they gain experience, they might then raise the amount of money they’re willing to risk and try out more complicated investing and trading methods.
 Here’s a quick checklist to follow as you consider buying Amazon stock.